PolicLL/Java-Global-MP/Effective Java/EffectiveJava/README.md

 7. Average time spent for putting new values into cache + +
 8. Number of cache evictions + +
 9. Support concurrency + +

+Binary search -> Time complexity is log(N), because we eliminate half of the array in every check.